 semester I became taken with Mr. Lessard's obvious expertise, and also his mastery of the traditional compositional disciplines: ear-training, harmony,

 keyboard skills, counterpoint, fugue and orchestration.
 He had been a student of Nadia Boulanger at the Ecole Normale de Musique in Paris before and during WWII and spoke of her often and in reverent tones.
 In terms of musicianship, he could sight-read in seven clefs and told me that as a young composer he regularly began his day by reading through a Haydn string quartet at the piano.

 The first semester was very enjoyable for me, but the discipline was demanding in a way that I had not experienced before then.
 Mr. Lessard was the first teacher who exposed me to writing a lot of examples of the same assignment and then picking the best one or two out of the pack.
-He also would not let us break rules or repeat anything from one exercise to another.
 I embraced this discipline and then went on to take his class in Modal Counterpoint.
-The class was based on the music of Palestrina and Mr. Lessard
+The class was based on the music of Lassus and Palestrina and Mr. Lessard

 felt it represented the pure study of musical lines and how they fit together,

 without the constraints of common-practice period harmony that became codified